HiNala/read_to_me/README.md

 3. Listen to your text being read aloud!

+### Large Text Files
+For large text files, the application automatically:
+- Splits the text into manageable chunks
+- Processes each chunk separately
+- Combines the audio seamlessly
+- Plays the complete audio

 ## Troubleshooting 🔧

 - **Missing API Key?** Make sure you have created a `.env` file with your Eleven Labs API key.
-- **Audio Not Playing?** Ensure FFmpeg is installed on your system.
+- **Audio Not Playing?** Ensure FFmpeg is installed correctly:
+  - Windows: Run `install_ffmpeg.ps1` script
+  - macOS/Linux: Check if `ffmpeg` is in your PATH
 - **File Not Found?** Check that the file path is correct and the file exists.
 - **Package Missing?** Run `pip install -r requirements.txt` to install all dependencies.